Graduation & Commencement

 The red Xs may require your attention, but not necessarily.
-Check with your advisor if you see a red X for:
+Check with your academic advisor if you see a red X for:

-- If you know that you have pending grade changes, such as an Incomplete, you will see a red X in “Please check with your program regarding the following grades.”
+- If you know you have pending grade changes, such as an Incomplete, you will see a red X in “Please check with your program regarding the following grades.”
 Make sure that you have made arrangements for completing this class and this flag will be resolved with the completion of your class.